News:

 • Impact Reduction Services: guidance in minimizing operations with negligible impact on travel operators while promoting sustainable practices.

 • Impact Offset: assistance in offsetting the unavoidable environmental impact by supporting climate projects all around the world.
 By engaging with these projects, you contribute to initiatives that capture, avoid, or reduce greenhouse gas emissions.
-Greentripper provides offset options based on your prefered type of climate action: Act Global (certified offset), Act Local, and Act Glocal (certified offset + contribution to a local environmental action).
+Greentripper provides offset options based on your preferred type of climate action: Act Global (certified offset), Act Local, and Act Glocal (certified offset + contribution to a local environmental action).

 • Communication Support: assistance in communicating your climate actions both internally and externally, helping you raise awareness and engage stakeholders through effective training and communication strategies.